polkadot-fellows/RFCs/text/0005-coretime-interface.md

 ```
 fn notify_revenue_info(
     until: BlockNumber,
-    revenue: Balance,
+    revenue: Option<Balance>,
 )
 ```

 Provide the amount of revenue accumulated from Instantaneous Coretime Sales from Relay-chain block number `last_until` to `until`, not including `until` itself. `last_until` is defined as being the `until` argument of the last `notify_revenue` message sent, or zero for the first call.
+If `revenue` is `None`, this indicates that the information is no longer available.

 This explicitly disregards the possibility of multiple parachains requesting and being notified of revenue information.
 The Relay-chain must be configured to ensure that only a single revenue information destination exists.

+### Realistic Limits of the Usage

+For `request_revenue_info`, a successful request should be possible if `when` is no less than the Relay-chain block number on arrival of the message less 100,000.

+For `assign_core`, a successful request should be possible if `begin` is no less than the Relay-chain block  number on arrival of the message plus 10 and `workload` contains no more than 100 items.

 ## Performance, Ergonomics and Compatibility